poojahnaik/Purchase-Behavior-Analysis/README.md

     Power BI

 ## About the Dataset
-The dataset consists of 3,900 rows of customer data and 19 columns.
+The dataset consists of 3,900 rows of customer data and 18 columns.
 The columns are in following categories :-
-    i) Customer Demographics – Age, Gender, Location, Subscription Status ii) Purchase Details – Item Purchased, Purchase Amount (USD), Season, Size, Color, Category iii) Shopping Behavior – Discount Applied, Promo Code Used, Previous Purchases, Frequency of Purchases, Review Rating,       Shipping Type
+    i) Customer Demographics – Age, Gender, Location, Subscription Status ii) Purchase Details – Item Purchased, Purchase Amount (USD), Season, Size, Color, Category iii) Shopping Behavior – Discount Applied, Promo Code Used, Previous Purchases, Frequency of Purchases, Review Rating,                Shipping Type, Payment Behavior

 ## Workflow
     Exploratory Data Analysis (EDA) using Python -> Structured Analysis using SQL -> Data Visualization -> Recommendations

 ## EDA using Python
   1. Data Loading and Initial Exploration- Imported the dataset into Python and checked the structure and summary statistics with       .info() and .describe() using Pandas.
-  2. Handling Missing Values - Checked for null values present in the Review Rating column and imputed them using the median.
+  2. Handling Missing Values - Checked for null values present in the Review Rating column and imputed them using the median rating     for each product category.
   3. Standardized the Column Names - Converted the column names to snake case.
 (Eg- Purchase Amount(USD) -> purchase_amount).
   4. Feature Engineering - Created 2 new columns, age_group and purchase_freq_days.
   5. Redundancy Check - Checked for duplicates within the data, there weren't any.